shahriarms/saykat/README.md

     4. For "Variable name", enter `ANDROID_HOME`.
     5. For "Variable value", enter the path to your SDK folder: `C:\Users\YourUsername\Android\sdk`.
 (Replace `YourUsername` with your actual username).
     6. Find the `Path` variable in the "System variables" list, select it, and click "Edit...".
+    7. Click "New" and add the first new entry: `%ANDROID_HOME%\latest\bin`.
-    7. Click "New" and add two new entries.
-You need to click "New" for each entry.
+    8. Click "New" again and add the second new entry: `%ANDROID_HOME%\platform-tools`.
+You must add both.
-        *   `%ANDROID_HOME%\latest\bin`
-        *   `%ANDROID_HOME%\platform-tools`
-    8. Click "OK" on all windows to save.
+    9. Click "OK" on all windows to save.
-    9.  **Restart your terminal/PowerShell** for the changes to take effect.
+    10. **Restart your terminal/PowerShell** for the changes to take effect.
+This is very important.

 *   **For macOS/Linux:**
     1. Open your terminal.